riot/riot/doc/compare.md

 Conceptually Riot is the same thing but there are differences:

-1. Riot uses virtual DOM and only the elements that have changed are updated causing less expensive DOM operations.
+1. Riot updates only the elements that have changed resulting to less DOM operations.

 2. Polymer syntax is more complex and requires one to study more books.